TS22082/GH_guide/README.md

 .env
 ```

-If you added the paths to the .gitignore file before adding them they will not be tracked anymore.
+The files and folders will not be tracked anymore.
 Confirm with `git status`

+**_note_** it's important to ignore any files or folders you dont want on github BEFORE adding or commiting them.

+If you did add and commit before setting up the .giignore file run:
+`git rm -r --cached *`

 <h1 id="first">First Commit</h1>